-The power supplies can be sequenced in any order but in no case must any analog or digital inputs exceed the respective analog or digital power-supply voltage limits.
+The power supplies can be sequenced in any order, but in no case must any analog or digital inputs exceed the respective analog or digital power-supply voltage and current limits.
+Ramping DVDD together with or before AVDD minimizes any leakage current through AIN3/REFN1 because of the low-side switch connected to this input.
+If AVDD ramps before DVDD, then the low-side switch is in an unknown state and can short the AIN3/REFN1 input to AVSS until DVDD has ramped.
 Wait approximately 50 μs after all power supplies are stabilized before communicating with the device to allow the power-up reset process to complete.